 International travel is not recommended while the J-2 EAD application is pending at USCIS.
 The application could be denied since the applicant does not hold a U.S. immigration status while abroad and is therefore ineligible for any status-associated benefits, including the EAD.

-The Employment Authorization Application Guide for J-2 Dependents will be updated soon with the new form.
+Please see the Employment Authorization Application Guide for J-2 Dependents for information on the application process.
 Photocopy the application packet for record keeping.